Touring Israel

 One of the documents recommended by the Embassy of the State of Israel to have when crossing the border of Israel is a medical insurance policy for the provision of services abroad for the period of stay in the country.
 This policy is often referred to as travel insurance.

-Indeed, in Israel, medical care, whether it is a doctor's consultation or an ambulance call, is very expensive.
+Indeed, in Israel, medical care is expensive, whether it is a doctor's consultation or an ambulance call.
 The cost of an insurance policy will cost dozens of times less than you have to spend on treatment in case of a common cold or, for example, acute toothache.
 Not to mention more serious illnesses.

 Where and how to get an insurance policy?
-The easiest way is to get an insurance policy online on the website of the insurance company.
+The easiest way is to get an insurance policy online on the website of the insurance company located in your home country.
 The advantage of this design option is that you can independently draw up a policy from the options presented, using a calculator, and then compare prices.

-In any case, if you are a supporter of the "traditional way" of registration, do not be lazy, take a look at the website of insurance companies and, using an online calculator, calculate the cost of the policy.
-And only after that, armed with the cherished knowledge, you can safely go to the office of the insurance company, if you do not mind the time for this.
+In any case, if you are a supporter of the "traditional way" of registration, do not be lazy, take a look at the website of insurance companies, and, using an online calculator, calculate the cost of the policy.
+And only after that, armed with special knowledge, you can safely go to the office of the insurance company, if you do not mind the time for this.

 hotels in israel

-If you have no relatives in Israel to stay with, I advise you to use the www.booking.com service to choose accommodation options.
+If you have no relatives in Israel to stay with, I advise you to use the www.booking.com website or contact a travel agent to get the best rates.

 1. Set the selection of accommodation options on the service according to the range of accommodation prices that are acceptable to you.